Ahsan725/Blog-Dot-Dev/README.md

 Explore the protected routes for authenticated users.

 ## Technologies Used
--Next.js
+- Next.js
--MongoDB
+- MongoDB
--Auth JS
+- Auth JS
--Context API
+- Context API
--Next Auth
+- Next Auth
--Other dependencies (list any additional libraries or tools used)
+- Other dependencies (list any additional libraries or tools used)